projeffboy/ecse429-tutorial-1/README.md

 # ecse429-tutorial2

-# Edditing the README.md file for publishing first Gerrit CR
+# Editing the README.md file for publishing first Gerrit CR

-this better work
+# Editing the README.md file for responding back to the Gerrit RC and ammending the change